jtolio/jam/README.md

 FLAGS
   -blobs.max-unflushed 1000                  max number of objects to stage
-                                             before flushing (requires file
+                                             before flushing (must fit file
                                              descriptor limit)
   -blobs.size 62914560                       target blob size
-  -cache.read-max 1048576                    files over this size are not
+  -cache.min-hits 5                          minimum number of hits to a blob
-                                             considered by the cache -cache.size 10                             how many blobs to cache -cache.store file:///home/user/.jam/cache  where to cache blobs that are frequently read
+                                             before considering it for caching -cache.size 10                             how many blobs to cache -cache.store file:///home/user/.jam/cache  where to cache blobs that are frequently read